Blue-Matter/Slick/cran-comments.md

-* This is a new release.
+* This is a re-submission of a new release in response to the CRAN Team's review of the first submission.

+All issues identified by CRAN Team have been fixed.

+The following changes have been made:

+DESCRIPTION
+- added single quotes around `Slick` in Description

 ## Test environments